calsaviour/sdc/TermOne/CarND-Vehicle-Detection/submission/writeup/writeup.md

     Using spatial binning of: 16 and 16 histogram bins Feature vector length: 6108
-    15.97 Seconds to train SVC...
+    5.1 Seconds to train SVC...
-    Test Accuracy of SVC =  0.9916
+    Test Accuracy of SVC =  0.9901
     My SVC predicts:  [ 0.
-0. 1.
-1. 0.
 1. 1.
 1. 1.
-1.]
+1. 0.
+0. 0.
+0.]
     For these 10 labels:  [ 0.
-0. 1.
-1. 0.
 1. 1.
 1. 1.
-1.]
+1. 0.
+0. 0.
+0.]
-    0.001 Seconds to predict 10 labels with SVC
+    0.004 Seconds to predict 10 labels with SVC

 ### Sliding Window Search

 #### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

 Below is the sample code given in the lecture.
-A region of the image where the y value is set to 400 and the y ending value is 656.
-The image is then resize with a scale of 1.5.
+A partial region of the image where the y value is set to 400 and the y ending value is 656.

+The image is then resize with a scale of 1.1, 1.5, 1.9 and 2.3.
+The reason of using multiple scale is because there no way to know what is the size of the car object.
+A reasonable minimum and maximum scale is used to predict the car to appear in images.

 A cells_per_step of 2 steps for every scan is used.

 The sliding window search is implmented with HOG features extraction at every step of the cell being scanned.
 The scanned region is then pass to the classifer to predict if it is a car or not a car.